spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-integrate-and-use-precise-decimal-numbers.md

 ## Using a decimal value object in arithmetic, comparing, casting, and rounding operations

 Decimal objects can use decimal objects, plain integers, and string values.
 They support not only arithmetic operations but also can be used with comparing, casting, and rounding methods.
-The following section provides the explanation of each of them with some examples.
+The following section provides an explanation of each of them with some examples.

 ### Basic arithmetic operations